jc555579/onboarding-app-automation/README.md

 # Windows Onboarding App Automation

-A PowerShell-based automation script for downloading and installing applications during Windows workstation onboarding.
+A PowerShell-based automation script for downloading, validating, and installing applications during Windows workstation onboarding.

 The project is designed to simplify the initial software setup process for IT staff by allowing applications to be managed through a centralized configuration and selected based on the client.